 Having your website account suspended also ensures that no further damage is done while the infection is addressed.
 In Q3 2017, the average infected website contained 283 malicious files.
 While the website is suspended, attackers cannot continue to upload malicious files.

-A suspended website can be incredibly frustrating and may have a negative impact on the website reputation or business income.
-Finding out your website is inaccessible to your visitors can be a bitter pill to swallow, even when if it’s for your own protection.
+A suspended website can be incredibly frustrating and may have a negative impact on the website's reputation or business income.
+Finding out your website is inaccessible to your visitors can be a bitter pill to swallow, even if it’s for your own protection.
 Hosts understand that it’s important to get the website back online as quickly as possible, which is why they partner with security providers like SiteLock.

 The process for getting a website back online after a suspension will vary from host to host, but generally speaking, the website owner will need to remove the malicious files and then contact their hosting provider for a rescan.
 Before contacting their host, website owners will need to carefully review all files on the hosting account, removing any malicious files or malicious code injected into legitimate files.
-A skilled web developer may be able to do this manually, but it is faster and easier to use a malware scanner backed by an up to date malware database.
+A skilled web developer may be able to do this manually, but it is faster and easier to use a malware scanner backed by an up-to-date malware database.
 This will automatically scan all files and remove any malicious content – including newly discovered types of malware.

 Hosting providers turn to SiteLock as a security partner, in order to expedite the malware removal and reinstatement process.
-Malware scanners can clean the malware infection, help address vulnerabilities that led to the compromise, patch core CMS applications that may be out of date, and contact the hosting provider directly to request get the website back online.
+Malware scanners can clean the malware infection, help address vulnerabilities that led to the compromise, patch core CMS applications that may be out of date, and contact the hosting provider directly to request to get the website back online.
 Hosts also count on SiteLock to secure sites going forward, preventing reinfections and future suspensions.